 Pather Panchali, the first film in the trilogy, was in the worst condition.
 The optically printed dissolves in the film were made crudely and quickly, and they were cut into the negative so they would snap out of the beautiful images surrounding them.
 Certain scenes in the negative were replaced by duplicate footage at some point in the film’s lifetime, so they looked generationally inferior to other sections of the film.
 Wax was put on the surface of the entire negative to preserve it, but the fire had melted it into the picture.
 Luckily, wet-gate scanning helped this issue tremendously.
 Digital repairs at Criterion proved to be the most exhausting for this film, and even with months of additional work, the final product could not be made perfectly pristine.
 Only about 40% of the original negative could ultimately be used in the final version of the restoration, due to either missing footage, or extreme warping of the film which made the image unwatchable.

 Aparajito had the most usable footage from the repaired and restored negatives.
 The replacement film for Aparajito was also in very good condition, so we ended up with a final version substantially better than the restored Pather Panchali.
 The filmmaking and editing of the film was also more advanced, so the optically printed shots for dissolves and fades were more sophisticated.
 We weren’t as lucky with Apur Sansar.
 The two reels of negative that did survive were in the worst shape out of all the reels for the three films.
 The footage was so warped from the fire that repairs were deemed not worthwhile.
 The encouraging news was that the 35 mm fine grain that we ended up using (almost in its entirety) was extremely good.
 It was printed well and had an excellent gray scale, so the final result is exceptional even without access to the negative.

-Text courtesy From Darkness Into Light published by the Film Heritage Foundation.
+Excerpted with permission from From Darkness Into Light, Film Heritage Foundation.
 Images courtesy The Criterion Collection.